learn-co-curriculum/dsc-phase-3-project-v2-3/README.md

 Most naturally, your audience here would be the telecom business itself, interested in losing money on customers who don't stick around very long.
 Are there any predictable patterns here?

 #### 4) [Tanzanian Water Well Data](https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/)
-This dataset is part of an *active competition* until April 31, 2021!
+This dataset is part of an *active competition* until August 1st, 2022!

 Tanzania, as a developing country, struggles with providing clean water to its population of over 57,000,000.
 There are many waterpoints already established in the country, but some are in need of repair while others have failed altogether.